pranav-zagade15/AlgorithmPerformanceDashboard/README.md

-AlgorithmPerformanceDashboard
+Algorithm Performance Dashboard
-🚀 Overview
+🚀 Project Overview
-AlgorithmPerformanceDashboard is an interactive tool designed to help users analyze and compare the performance of various algorithms.
-With a focus on execution time, space complexity, and overall efficiency, this project provides an easy-to-use interface to visualize how different algorithms perform with different datasets.
+Welcome to the Algorithm Performance Dashboard!
+This tool is designed to evaluate and compare the efficiency of different algorithms across various datasets.
+The dashboard provides an interactive interface that allows users to visualize execution time, space complexity, and other important performance metrics of multiple algorithms in real-time.

+Whether you're a student, researcher, or developer, this project is built to help you analyze the speed and efficiency of algorithms, making it an ideal tool for learning and performance testing.

-🛠️ Features
+✨ Key Features
-📊 Performance Visualization:
-The dashboard generates graphs and charts to visually compare the performance of different algorithms in terms of execution time, space usage, and more.

-🧪 Custom Algorithm Testing:
-Allows users to input and test their own algorithms with different data sets and instantly see the results.

-📄 Exportable Reports:
-Users can export the results in CSV or PDF formats to save and share their findings.

-🔍 Comprehensive Analysis:
-Gain insights into the behavior and performance of algorithms across different types of problems, data sizes, and complexity.

-🌐 Interactive Dashboard:
-User-friendly interface with interactive charts for quick performance analysis.
+📊 Visualize Algorithm Performance: View and compare execution times and space usage across different algorithms using interactive graphs.

+🧑‍💻 Custom Algorithm Testing: Test and analyze the performance of your own algorithms by providing input and selecting dataset types.

+🔍 Detailed Analysis: Track and understand key metrics such as time complexity, space complexity, and other efficiency parameters.

+📈 Interactive Dashboard: A user-friendly interface to allow dynamic interaction with algorithm data and real-time updates.

+📤 Export Results: Export the performance data as CSV or PDF reports for further analysis or sharing.

-🧮 Supported Algorithms
+📑 Supported Algorithms
-This project supports a variety of algorithms, both classical and modern:
+This project supports the analysis of the following algorithms:

 Sorting Algorithms
 QuickSort